CaramelAds/CaramelAdsAdobeAIRDemo/README.md

-ENG version / RUS версия ниже

-ENG VERSION

-# Caramel Adobe Air extension.

 Version 9.18.0

-## <a id="supported-platforms"> Supported platforms

-- Android

-## <a id="plugin-build-for"> Plubin build for

-- Adobe AIR 33

-## <a id="installation 32/64 bit"> Installation
+## ENG ( RUS version below )
+## How to use:
-1) Download file [Caramel32.ane](https://github.com/CaramelAds/CaramelAdsAdobeAIRDemo/blob/master/AIRDemo_32bit/Caramel32.ane "Caramel32.ane")  in your project's extensions folder to build 32bit application for armv7.
+1. Download file [Caramel32.ane](https://github.com/CaramelAds/CaramelAdsAdobeAIRDemo/blob/master/AIRDemo_32bit/Caramel32.ane "Caramel32.ane")  in your project's extensions folder to build 32bit application for armv7.
 Download file [Caramel64.ane](https://github.com/CaramelAds/CaramelAdsAdobeAIRDemo/blob/master/AIRDemo_64bit/Caramel64.ane "Caramel64.ane") in your project's extensions folder to build 64bit application for armv8.

-2) Add ANE in your project and ensure that your IDE sees it.
+2. Add ANE in your project and ensure that your IDE sees it.

 If following hasn't been added automatically, then add it in APP_NAME-app.xml
 ```